Skip to main content

 How to actually win one

-The sniping rules on Marriott's iSynApp auctions are the same as the rest of the hotel auction ecosystem:
+The sniping rules on Marriott's iSynApp auctions are the same as the rest of the hotel auction ecosystem (full breakdown in our Moments sniping post):

 1. Use the max-bid proxy.
 Set a ceiling, walk away.
 Manual last-minute bidding loses.

 3. Lot #1 often closes after later lots in multi-lot Moments.
-Counterintuitive, but verified by FlyerTalk observation — don't assume sequential close times.
+Counterintuitive, but verified by FlyerTalk observation.
+Do not assume sequential close times.

-4. The 1-Point tier is a separate mechanic from auctions.
+4. The 1-Point tier is a separate mechanic from auctions (full 1-Point Drop guide).
 Unlike auctions, 1-Point Drops are first-come-first-served with extremely limited quantities and a one-per-calendar-year cap.
-If you're chasing both, you need to plan which 1-Point Drop you'll use your annual allotment on.
+If you are chasing both, plan which 1-Point Drop you will spend your annual allotment on.

 The calendar cadence worth building a watchlist around

-If you're a Bonvoy member specifically hunting NFL Moments, set alerts for these windows:
+If you are a Bonvoy member specifically hunting NFL Moments, set alerts for these windows:

-• Mid-April: Draft week auctions go live ~2 weeks pre-Draft
+Mid-April: Draft week auctions go live roughly two weeks pre-Draft.

-• Early February: Super Bowl Moments typically surface 3–5 days pre-game
+Early February: Super Bowl Moments typically surface a few days pre-game.

 The bottom line

-The NFL Moments calendar is the single most predictable high-value redemption lane on Bonvoy — not because bids clear cheap, but because the drops recur every year on a calendar you can actually plan around.
-If you're building a multi-year points strategy (credit card SUBs, category earn, member-to-member transfers at the 100k/year cap), the Super Bowl auction in February is a concrete endpoint to aim at.
+The NFL Moments calendar is the single most predictable high-value redemption lane on Bonvoy, not because bids clear cheap, but because the drops recur every year on a calendar you can actually plan around.
+If you are building a multi-year points strategy (credit card sign-up bonuses, category earn, pooling points with family at the 100,000-per-year transfer cap), the Super Bowl auction in February is a concrete endpoint to aim at.

-We track every new NFL-adjacent Bonvoy Moment as it lists.
-Browse active Marriott Bonvoy listings and get your watchlist set before the 2026–27 season kicks off.
+We track every new NFL-adjacent Bonvoy Moment on PointAuctions.com as it lists.
+Browse active Marriott Bonvoy listings and build your NFL Moments watchlist before the next NFL season kicks off.
+You can also see what past lots cleared at in the closed-auction archive.